open-competency-library/software-development/technologies/frontend/materialdesign2.md

+---
+layout: default
+title: Material Design Developer 2
+parent: Front-End
+grand_parent: Technologies
+nav_order: 3
+---
-# Material Design Apprentice 2
+# Material Design Developer 2

 A software developer who is able to use advanced features of Material Design to extend the functionality of a front-end web application.